Geometric models for the algebraic hearts in the derived category of a gentle algebra: A geometric model for the module category of a gentle algebra

-In this subsection, by using the projective resolutions described in above subsection, we interpret the intersections of zigzag curves on the marked surface as the morphisms and extensions in the module category of the associated gentle algebra.

-The following theorem is the main result of this subsection, where for a closed arc $\za$, we simply use $M_\za$ to denote a quasi-simple band module $M(\za,1,\lambda)$ for some parameter $\lambda$.
+The following theorem is the main result of this subsection.
+Recall that when we represent the oriented intersections of curves as morphisms in $\kaa$, we denote a band object $\P_{(\za,f,\lambda,m)}$ by $\P_{(\za,f)}$ in order to state the results easily, if $m=1$ and the statement does not depend on the choice of $\lambda$, see subsection \ref{subsection: derived categories and derived categories}.
+In the following we will continue to use this notation.
 So for two such modules $M_\za$ and $M_\zb$, they are isomorphic if and only if $\za$ and $\zb$ are homotopic and the associated parameters coincide.